Aha43/Hit/README.md

 ```
 ### Testing multiple system configuration with same test setup

-The sample system also provides a repository implementation that consumes the api.
+The sample system also provides a repository implementation that consumes the API.
 To also test this implementation one can of course just instantiate a second suite configured for testing the REST repository but the following code snippet shows how to use the `HitSuites` type to work with a collection of suites:
 ```csharp
 var repositoryTestSuites = new HitSuites<ItemCrudWorld>()
     .AddSuite(o =>